obonaventure/cnp3/book-2nd/principles/reliability.rst

 .. note:: Bit rate and bandwidth

   Bit rate and bandwidth are often used to characterize the transmission capacity of the physical service.
 The original definition of `bandwidth <http://www.merriam-webster.com/dictionary/bandwidth>`_, as listed in the `Webster dictionary <http://www.merriam-webster.com/dictionary>`_ is `a range of radio frequencies which is occupied by a modulated carrier wave, which is assigned to a service, or over which a device can operate`.
 This definition corresponds to the characteristics of a given transmission medium or receiver.
 For example, the human ear is able to decode sounds in roughly the 0-20 KHz frequency range.
 By extension, bandwidth is also used to represent the capacity of a communication system in bits per second.
-For example, a Gigabit Ethernet link is theoretically capable of transporting on billion bits per second.
+For example, a Gigabit Ethernet link is theoretically capable of transporting one billion bits per second.

 .. index:: bit stuffing, stuffing (bit)

-Unfortunately, multi-symbol encodings cannot be used by all physical layers and a generic solution which can be used with any physical layer that is able to transmit and receive only bits `0` and `1` is required.
+Given that multi-symbol encodings cannot be used by all physical layers, a generic solution which can be used with any physical layer that is able to transmit and receive only bits `0` and `1` is required.
 This generic solution is called `stuffing` and two variants exist : `bit stuffing` and `character stuffing`.
 To enable a receiver to easily delineate the frame boundaries, these two techniques reserve special bit strings as frame boundary markers and encode the frames so that these special bit strings do not appear inside the frames.

 `Bit stuffing` reserves the `01111110` bit string as the frame boundary marker and ensures that there will never be six consecutive `1` symbols transmitted by the physical layer inside a frame.
 With bit stuffing, a frame is sent as follows.
 First, the sender transmits the marker, i.e. `01111110`.
 Then, it sends all the bits of the frame and inserts an additional bit set to `0` after each sequence of five consecutive `1` bits.
 This ensures that the sent frame never contains a sequence of six consecutive bits set to `1`.
 As a consequence, the marker pattern cannot appear inside the frame sent.
 The marker is also sent to mark the end of the frame.
 The receiver performs the opposite to decode a received frame.
 It first detects the beginning of the frame thanks to the `01111110` marker.
 Then, it processes the received bits and counts the number of consecutive bits set to `1`.
 If a `0` follows five consecutive bits set to `1`, this bit is removed since it was inserted by the sender.
 If a `1` follows five consecutive bits sets to `1`, it indicates a marker if it is followed by a bit set to `0`.
 The table below illustrates the application of bit stuffing to some frames.